FedericoSte/CloudApp/README.md

 # Uses
-You can **use CloudApp to exchange and manage files on any Linux computer**, such as Raspberry Pi, but also virtual machines.
+**CloudApp can be used to exchange and manage files on ANY Linux Computer**, including devices like Raspberry Pi, as well as virtual machines.
-**CloudApp is very useful for repurposing an old computer and turning it into a cloud server, potentially accessible from around the world.**
+**CloudApp is particularly useful for repurposing an old computer and transforming it into a cloud server, which can potentially be accessed from anywhere in the world.
-**Obviously, the server is initially exposed only within the local network**, but you can implement various solutions to reach your server from anywhere.
-Personally, I found the most secure and stable solution to be using a VPN.
-Create your VPN through your preferred provider, connect your server to that VPN, and you're done.
+While the server is initially exposed only within the local network**, there are several solutions you can implement to access your server remotely.
+Personally, I have found that the most secure and stable method is using a VPN.
+You can set up a VPN through your preferred provider, connect your server to that VPN, and you're good to go.
 I personally use  [TailScale VPN](https://tailscale.com/).
 Below is a short tutorial on how to install TailScale on your Linux server and any other device.

 Tutorial TailScale coming soon...